Prag8855/aab/content/guides/blue-card.md

 - [ ] **A job offer in Germany**
     You must [find a job](/guides/find-a-job-in-berlin) before you apply for the Blue Card.[^15] The job must have...
     - [ ] **A German employer**
-        You must work for a German employer, or an employer with an office in Germany.[^30]
+        You must work for a German employer, or an employer with an office in Germany.[^30] It can be a remote job.
+You must be an employee, not a freelancer.
     - [ ] **A high salary**
         Your salary must be over {{BLUE_CARD_MIN_INCOME|cur}}€ per year (before taxes, without bonuses).[^3] If your job is in [the list of shortage occupations](https://www.make-it-in-germany.com/en/pdfs/list-bottleneck-professions-2023), your salary must be over {{BLUE_CARD_SHORTAGE_MIN_INCOME|cur}}€ per year.[^21] If you graduated less than 3 years ago, your salary must be over {{BLUE_CARD_SHORTAGE_MIN_INCOME|cur}}€ per year.[^32]
     - [ ] **A long term contract**
         Your job contract must be for at least 6 months.[^24]
-- [ ] **Qualifications for the job**
+- [ ] **Qualifications for this job**
     You must know how to do your job.
 For example, to get a programming job, you must know how to program.
 - [ ] **Permission to do this job**
-    If you need a permit or special qualifications to do your job, you must have them.[^12] For example, doctors, engineers and lawyers need special qualifications.
-Use the [recognition finder](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession) to see what your job requires.
+    You must have all the permits and special qualifications needed for the job.[^12] For example, doctors, engineers and lawyers need special qualifications. - [Find the requirements for your job](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession)
 - [ ] **A university degree**
     Your university degree must be recognised in Germany.
 Use [Anabin](https://hallogermany.com/blog/anabin-guide-academic-degrees) to see if your school and degree are recognised. - [How to use Anabin](https://hallogermany.com/blog/anabin-guide-academic-degrees)